 Enlargement countries - population statistics

-In 2018, the population of the enlargement countries was equivalent to slightly less than one fifth of the population of the EU.
+In 2021, the combined population of the candidate countries and potential candidates was equivalent to 22.7 % of the population of the EU.

 This article is part of an online publication and provides information on a range of population statistics for the European Union (EU) enlargement countries, in other words the candidate countries and potential candidates.
-Montenegro, North Macedonia, Albania, Serbia and Turkey currently have candidate status, while Bosnia and Herzegovina and Kosovo are potential candidates.
+Montenegro, North Macedonia, Albania, Serbia and Turkey currently have candidate status, while Bosnia and Herzegovina as well as Kosovo* are potential candidates.

 Population and age structure